Kritikam77/Skill-Match/README.md

 - **Service Search:** Users can search for services based on categories (e.g., plumbing, coding, carpentry) and location.
 - **Profile Management:** Service providers can modify their descriptions, update the services they offer, and specify their location.
 - **Authentication:** **Auth0** is used for secure login and registration.
+- **Booking Requests:**
+   - Users can request bookings with service providers, specifying the required service and a proposed charge.
+   - Providers can accept or decline booking requests.
 - **Local Development:**
   - **Backend:** Run the local server using `npm run dev` in the backend directory.
   - **Frontend:** Run the local frontend using `npm run dev` in the frontend directory.